-- 2.1 The obligations of the Infraco in relation to design are: - 2.1.1 to "exercise a reasonable level of processional skill, care and diligence to be expected of a properly qualified and competent professional contractor experienced in carrying out works and services of a similar nature to the Infraco Works in connection with projects of a similar scope and complexity" (Clause 7.2)

-2.1.2 to carry out and complete the Infraco Works "so as to ensure compliance with the Employer's Requirements" (Clause 7.3.4)
+- 2.1 The obligations of the Infraco in relation to design There are several layers more which are important and relevant e.g. Clause 7.1 (full responsibility, 7..3.13 (GIP), 7.3.14 (design to be buildable and maintainable), 7.4 (Infraco Proposal warranted to meet ERs)7.5 (maximising productivity), 10 in particular 10.3, 10.4 and 10.5 (compliance with Schedule Part 14 design review procedure) and design development process) 11.3 (ensuring SDS performs) are: - 2.1.1 to "exercise a reasonable level of processional skill, care and diligence to be expected of a properly qualified and competent professional contractor experienced in carrying out works and services of a similar nature to the Infraco Works in connection with projects of a similar scope and complexity" (Clause 7.2) - 2.1.2 to carry out and complete the Infraco Works "so as to ensure compliance with the Employer's Requirements and the Infraco Proposals" (Clause 7.3.4)

 These obligations arise in respect of the Infraco Works as a whole whether or not carried out prior to the date of novation of the SDS Agreement.
+Agreed